Hanfeng-Lin/Hanfeng-Lin.github.io/_publications/2010-10-01-paper-title-number-2.md

 title: "Using Full-Length Transcriptome to Identify Benzylisoquinoline Alkaloid Biosynthetic Genes in <i>Corydalis yanhusuo</i>."
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
+excerpt: 'Under view.
+2019

-excerpt: 'This paper used a combined method of transcriptomic and metabolic analysis in order to excavating the candidate genes participating in the benzylisoquinoline biosynthesis in <i>Corydalis yanhusuo</i>.'
+This paper used a combined method of transcriptomic and metabolic analysis in order to excavating the candidate genes participating in the benzylisoquinoline biosynthesis in <i>Corydalis yanhusuo</i>.'
-date: 2019-12-31
-venue: 'Under review'
-paperurl: ''
-citation: ''
 ---
 <b>Abstract</b>